Frequently Asked Questions

 How is credit given for the internship?

-Class credit is determined by the school to which interns attend.
+Class credit is determined by the school the intern attends.
 Students should consult their academic advisors with questions regarding class credit.

 Are specific internships given for law or communications students?